fborch117/Data-And-Visualization/README.md

 I relish any opportunity to take seemingly meaningless data and create visualizations from the noise.
 I see the incredible power in geospatial analysis software, and it's something I use in my professional and personal life.

 This repository acts as a location to organize my visualizations.
-Some of them are my first attempts and others are very recent.
+Some of these products have errors.
+Some I am proud of.
+I relish the opportunity to discuss my work.
+I enjoy nothing more than criticism, feedback, and the ability to improve my craft.

 I hope you enjoy!